danealohabib/research/README.md

 Jupyter: [CogExt_IV__Using_SpacyForPhraseSeparation_WITH_CLUSTERING_FINAL](https://github.com/danealohabib/research-MP/blob/master/CogExt_IV__Using_SpacyForPhraseSeparation_WITH_CLUSTERING_FINAL%20(1).ipynb)

 Uses spacy to segment the titles, then shoves each noun phrase into the biomed word2vec vector space.
 Umap dimensionality reduction is then used to get a 2D visualization.
 Note that after the GIF, there is a section that explains the noun-phrase methodology as well as  contains the code for the alternative chart showing the rise of unique noun-phrases over time.

-Website to download biomedical NLP tools ([word2vec](http://bio.nlplab.org/))
+**Website to download biomedical NLP tools ([http://bio.nlplab.org/](http://bio.nlplab.org/))**

 Extension 2:  exploring noun chunks using Spacy (python package)